 • White canes for the blind

-Authorization is required when the expected payment for a pediatric or reverse walker exceeds the fee schedule rate as described above, for accessories for previously purchased gait trainers when the submitted charge is over $400, and for all gait trainers.
+Authorization is required when the expected payment for a pediatric or reverse walker exceeds the fee schedule rate as described in the walker subsection for accessories for previously purchased gait trainers when the submitted charge is over $400, and for all gait trainers.

-When authorization is required, list all requested parts/accessories on the authorization request.
-If approved, the approved rate will include all requested and approved parts / accessories.
+When authorization is required, list all requested parts and accessories on the authorization request.
+If approved, the approved rate will include all requested and approved parts and accessories.

 Submit authorization requests through MN–ITS (authorization request 278).
 Fax the MN–ITS response with the required documentation and physician’s order to the authorization medical review agent.
 Document the MN–ITS Authorization Request number assigned on every page of each document.

 For paper authorization, fax or mail the required documentation, physician’s orders and the MHCP Authorization form (DHS-4695) (PDF) to the authorization medical review agent.

 Attach the manufacturer’s invoice, a price list, or a quote from the manufacturer dated within three months of the authorization request.
 Clearly indicate each item being requested.
 Do not modify, alter or change the pricing documentation.